 Web accessibility is becoming increasingly important as we move ever closer to reliance on computers and other internet devices.
 Web accessibility is not just a matter for people who are blind or have low vision.

-All webpages, blog pages, or uploaded documents or pictures should be accessible and this information is a good start – not just for website managers, but others who provide newsfeeds, documents and pictures for their website.
+All webpages, blog pages, or uploaded documents or pictures should be accessible.
+Dalton’s information is good for website managers and others who provide newsfeeds, documents and pictures for their website.
 You can access more information in the ICT and UD section of this website.